huayu1998/VL-HCC-2025-Study-on-Users-and-Developers-Perceptions-of-Dark-Patterns-Replication-Package/README.md

 ![Five Dark Pattern Strategies](Figures/five_strategies.png)

-**Note:** An expanded list of patterns with clearer definitions is available [here]([https://your-link.com](https://github.com/huayu1998/VL-HCC-2025-Study-on-Users-and-Developers-Perceptions-of-Dark-Patterns-Replication-Package/blob/main/Figures/expand_version_dp.png)) to support future studies with a wider range of examples.
+**Note:** An expanded list of patterns with clearer definitions is available in the [Dark Pattern Examples (Full Version)](https://github.com/huayu1998/VL-HCC-2025-Study-on-Users-and-Developers-Perceptions-of-Dark-Patterns-Replication-Package/blob/main/Figures/expand_version_dp.png) to support future studies with a wider range of examples.
+For more details and real-world examples, please visit the website [https://www.deceptive.design/types](https://www.deceptive.design/types).

 ## Description of the folder contents in this repository: